LocalTrashCant/LocalTrashCant/README.md

-HOsted on vercel; planning for local hosting.
+Hosted on vercel; planning for local hosting.